robgonnella/releasaurus/book/src/contributing.md

 ## Code of Conduct

-### Our Standards

-- **Be respectful**: Treat everyone with respect and kindness
-- **Be inclusive**: Welcome people of all backgrounds and experience levels
-- **Be constructive**: Provide helpful feedback and suggestions
-- **Be patient**: Remember that everyone is learning
-- **Be collaborative**: Work together toward common goals

-### Unacceptable Behavior

-- Harassment, discrimination, or offensive comments
-- Personal attacks or trolling
-- Spam or off-topic discussions
-- Sharing private information without permission
+This repository adheres the [Rust Code of Conduct]

 ### Reporting

 Report any unacceptable behavior to the project maintainers.
-All reports will be handled confidentially.

 ## Community and Communication